infobloxopen/cni-infoblox/README-K8S.md

 Features
 --------
-- Implementation of config map to enable automatic deployment of network configuration file and plugin on each node.
+- IPAM support for pods/containers deployed by Kubernetes through NIOS.
+- Supports all key network drivers: bridge, ipvlan, macvlan.
 - User can give gateway in the format of 0.0.0.x when subnet not giving through the configuration file.

-- Given type of networks are supported out of the box: ``bridge, ipvlan, macvlan`` .
+- Automatic deployment and update: Use of config map to enable automatic deployment and update of network configuration file and plugin on each node.

 Limitations
 -------
-- Currently only supports IPv4 notIPv6.
+- Currently only supports IPv4 not IPv6.
 - Network configuration file name should not be change(00infoblox-ipam.conf).

 Plugin Components